 Diabetes is a disease that results from the body’s inability to produce or use insulin.
 Metabolic syndrome is a group of risk factors that include central (waist) obesity, elevated triglycerides and fasting blood glucose, elevated blood pressure, and low HDL cholesterol.
 Several of these factors occurring together may increase the risk for conditions such as type 2 diabetes, heart disease or stroke.

-- Preliminary data from a clinical study reported that young and middle-aged overweight women who consumed about 8 ounces of 100% orange juice daily for 12 weeks demonstrated no adverse effects on measures of insulin sensitivity, body composition, or other indices of the metabolic syndrome (ADD REF Simpson et al. 2012).
+- Preliminary data from a clinical study reported that young and middle-aged overweight women who consumed about 8 ounces of 100% orange juice daily for 12 weeks demonstrated no adverse effects on measures of insulin sensitivity, body composition, or other indices of the metabolic syndrome.19

-- A study of a large cohort of women (Nurses’ Health Study) reported no association between fruit juice consumption and risk for diabetes.3 There are further studies that support no association between orange juice or 100 percent fruit juice intake and risk of diabetes or surrogate markers relating to oxidative stress or inflammation, glucose metabolism, insulin resistance, or diabetes.4-6
+- A study of a large cohort of women (Nurses’ Health Study) reported no association between fruit juice consumption and risk for diabetes.21

-- A meta-analysis of prospective cohort studies concluded that the intake of 100% fruit juice was not associated with the risk of developing type 2 diabetes in adults (ADD REF Xi et al. 2014).
+- A meta-analysis of prospective cohort studies concluded that the intake of 100% fruit juice was not associated with the risk of developing type 2 diabetes in adults.

 - Rampersaud GC.
 J Food Sci.
 2007;72:S261-S266.

 - Wang Y et al. Public Health Nutrition.
 2012;15:2220-2227.

 - USDA/DHHS.
 Scientific Report of the 2015 Dietary Guidelines for Americans Advisory Committee.
 Available at: http://www.health.gov/dietaryguidelines/2015-scientific-report/.